Hladgerd/3rd-party-api/README.md

 php artisan test --coverage
 ```

-## Integration Details
-None

 ## Future Improvements
 * Fix the error that contact is successfully created when payload was sent with duplicated required field (email).
 * Fix mock tests so that the test absorbs the mocked response (instead of the real one) in order
 to test scenarios with Maileon API down
 * Add authentication tests

-## Webshop engine familiarity
-I haven't used any webshop engine yet, but I was curious and searched this topic.
-Based what I found, I plan to start to study **Shoprenter**, what seems to be one of the most used webshop engines in Hungary.